If you are struggling with your mental health and you are based in the UK, please contact the following free 24/7 services:

-R;pple is an online monitoring tool designed to present a visual prompt when they search harmful keywords or phrases.
+R;pple is an interceptive tool designed to present a visual prompt when a person searches for harmful keywords or phrases relating to the topic of self-harm or suicide.
 These phrases include any words or terminology which have been identified as displaying potentially damaging online content.

-The R;pple monitoring tool flags up that a user has searched online for one of the keywords configured within the tool relating to suicide and/or self-harm.
+The R;pple tool flags up that a user has searched online for one of the keywords configured within the tool relating to suicide and/or self-harm and triggers R;pple into action.

-Before the user is directed to the online results relating to their search, the R;pple page displays on the user’s screen.
-A message of hope is displayed followed by a selection of mental health charity partners available to contact in a variety of different communication methods, including calling, texting, a webchat facility and a self-help tool.
+Before the person is directed to the online results relating to their search, R;pple displays on their screen.
+A message of hope is displayed followed by a selection of 24/7, free mental health charity partners available to contact in a variety of different communication methods, including calling, texting, a webchat facility and a self-help tool.

 "I commend Alice for all of her work on developing the R:pple tool, and look forward to hearing more as the tool is refined through user testing"